 Now, I fully believe that Kamala Khan is a strong enough character to carry a movie.
 There’s no doubt in my mind that Vellani is charismatic enough to lead a blockbuster film.
 But I look forward to that happening in the future, as previously mentioned her big-screen debut is already confirmed via The Marvels.

-Right now, I just can’t wait for the next chapter of Ms. Marvel to drop next week.
+Right now, I just can’t wait for the next chapter of Ms. Marvel to drop next week (here's how to watch Ms Marvel episode 5 online).
 I’m trying to keep my expectations in check, as the Disney Plus shows generally have a poor track record when it comes to sticking the land, but if Ms. Marvel can keep up the same quality level for four more episodes, WandaVision may at long last have some competition at the top.